A Sentiment Consolidation Framework for Meta-Review Generation: Sentiment Consolidation Over Multiple Opinionated Documents

-To conceptualize the logic of scientific sentiment summarization from multiple documents, we propose a three-layer framework, taking meta-review generation as an example shown in \figref{three-layer-framework}.
+To conceptualize this, we propose a three-layer framework, as shown in \figref{three-layer-framework}.
 The three layers include the input layer, the consolidation layer, and the generation layer.
-The input layer is to understand individual judgements in input documents of different types: official reviews and multi-turn discussions.
-The consolidation layer is to represent what the meta-reviewers are supposed to do to aggregate sentiments from the input documents.
-Specifically, they first identify and extract judgements from different documents, then reorganize the judgements, and lastly do judgement fusion to form the final opinions of each criteria facet.
-In the generation layer, the meta-reviewer writes the meta-review to express the judgements that they develop based on consolidation of the whole peer-reviewing process.
+The input layer is the input documents of different types: official reviews and multi-turn discussions.
+The consolidation layer represents how meta-reviewers process the documents: they first identify and extract judgements from different documents, reorganize the judgements based on review facets, and then consolidate the opinions to form the final opinions of each review facet.
+In the generation layer, the meta-reviewer writes the meta-review to express the final opinions that they have developed from the previous layer.